15EkbergC/Synthetic-Control-for-Elon-Musk-Buying-Twitter/README.md

 # Synthetic Control for Elon Musk Buying Twitter
-Effectively scrape Tweets regarding specified keywords in order to measure the impact of Elon Musk purchasing Twitter on April 25, 2022.
+Effectively demonstrate the impact of Elon Musk purchasing Twitter on overall sentiment towards the company and on Twitter's stock price.

 Explanation and Results are in the PDF above, and code implementation in the Jupyter Notebook file.